SC Corinthians Paulista in international football: The first Libertadores and world champion again (2012–2016)

+Corinthians goals appear first in scores.; Wins are highlighted in green, draws in yellow, and losses in red.;

 Recent years (2017–present)

 After the departure of their most successful coach, Corinthians initially hired outside candidates until giving a chance to Tite's former assistant, Fabio Carille.
 His first international competition was the 2017 Copa Sudamericana, in which Corinthians were eliminated in the round of 16 after two draws on aggregate against Racing Avellaneda.
 The club secured a place in the 2018 Copa Libertadores group stage by winning their seventh Brazilian championship title.
 Despite finishing first in the group stage, Corinthians only managed to defeat Deportivo Lara at home, losing two matches against Independiente and Millonarios—this last one under new coach Osmar Loss, who took over after Carille's departure.
 Corinthians then faced Colo-Colo in the round of 16; after a 1–0 loss in Santiago, a 3–1 victory at home was insufficient to avoid elimination under the away goals rule.

 With Carille back in charge the following season, Corinthians reached the semi-finals of the 2019 Copa Sudamericana, where they were defeated by Independiente del Valle.
 They qualified for the preliminary round of the 2020 Copa Libertadores but were eliminated by Guaraní after a 2–2 aggregate score, with the Paraguayan side advancing on the away goals rule.
 Their participation in the 2021 Copa Sudamericana was short-lived, as Corinthians finished outside the top place in their group, which included a 4–0 away defeat against Peñarol—the club's heaviest loss in South America at that time.